zrihza/zrihza/README.md

 ### Hey, I'm Ihza 👋
-*A Math graduate exploring the world of Machine Learning, Data Analytics, and Business Intelligence*
+*A Math graduate exploring the world of Machine Learning, and Data Analytics*

 ---